infor-design/enterprise-wc-examples/svelte-ids-wc/README.md

 This issue was also tested with `<ids-checkbox>` and the same problem was observed.

-### DOM order issue
+### DOM order issues

+In some cases, components are loading their internal DOM elements out of order:

+- `[Button]` When defining icon buttons, Icon + Text butons (icon on left, text on right) don't have the correct icon spacing.
+The internal button's CSS class for icon buttons isn't being applied when mounted.
-There's an issue where when dismissible Tags are rendered, the dismissible icon is rendered on the wrong side of the text.
+- `[Tag]` - There's an issue where when dismissible Tags are rendered, the dismissible icon is rendered on the wrong side of the text.
 When you select one of these tags, and toggle off/on the "Make Dismissible" checkbox, the order is fixed due to the Webcomponent API re-render.

 ## Project Status

 ### Components used in basic examples

+- [x] IdsButton
 - [x] IdsInput (not currently working due to issue described above)
+- [x] IdsModal (works but appears to be broken, will be fixed once we can import a more recent version of `ids-enterprise-wc`)
 - [x] IdsTag

 ### Components used in Dynamic examples (Svelte-wrapped Components)